 At the other end of the line, the City of Vaughan asked for the terminal station to be named Vaughan Metropolitan Centre, something TTC planners initially opposed because the name, they argued, was too long.
 They suggested Vaughan Centre would be easier to remember and in keeping with other station examples including North York Centre and Scarborough Centre.

 The TTC studied what to call every station on the line, and made recommendations as to names on September 30, 2010.
-They suggested that, when the Spadina extension opened in 2016, Downsview station should be renamed “Sheppard West” (proposals to name the station “Allen”, “Dufferin North” and “Sheppard-Allen” were rejected).
+They suggested that, when the Spadina extension opened, Downsview station should be renamed “Sheppard West” (proposals to name the station “Allen”, “Dufferin North” and “Sheppard-Allen” were rejected).
 The next station, initially proposed to be named Sheppard West, would instead be named Downsview Park (rejecting “GO-Sheppard”, “Chesswood”, “Bakersfield” and “Carl Hall”).

 Further north, the stop beneath the Finch/Keele intersection would be named “Finch West”, in spite of a local councillor’s campaign to name the stop “University Heights”.
 The proposed names of “Keele North” and “Keele-Finch” were also rejected, along with “Four Winds” and “Sentinel”.